lemon837/CommanderCraft/README.md

   - Average power and toughtness of creatures

 Roadmap:
+  - Mana symbols and mana symbols on lands, lands required calculator (far future: The "Auto-Lander")
   - Implementation of Scryfall Wrapper for Scryfall Tagger functions
       - Removal-o-meter
       - Strictly better